You are currently viewing 3 Moving Hacks Worth A Second Glance You Should Know

 Moving Hack 1: Enlist Help

 Call up friends and family members, and ask them to pitch in.
-At the end of the day, you’ll provide abundant pizza and other refreshments, often beer or soda.
+You’ll provide abundant pizza and other refreshments, often beer or soda.
 Simple!

 The Second Glance: Not Everybody Has To Lift

-The conventional wisdom is all well and good if you’re acquainted with a bunch of muscle-bound triathletes.
-What about those of us who are moving with family members, some of whom might be quite young or quite advanced in age?
+The conventional wisdom is all well and sound if you’re acquainted with a bunch of muscle-bound triathletes.
+What about those of us who are moving with family members, some of whom might be relatively young or quite advanced in age?

 They can all help, and sometimes they can be total lifesavers!

-If you’re moving with young kids, maybe you could ask one of their fun older cousins to spend time with them during the day, freeing you up to pack, lift, and haul the family’s belongings.
-You might have an older parent who can’t hoist a sofa anymore, but they might have the keen spatial reasoning needed to pack efficiently, limiting your overall back-and-forth.
+If you’re moving with young kids, consider asking one of their fun older cousins to spend time with them during the day, freeing you up to pack, lift, and haul the family’s belongings.
+You might have an older parent who can no longer hoist a sofa, but they may have the keen spatial reasoning needed to pack efficiently, limiting your overall back-and-forth.

-Think creatively about how the people around you can pitch in, and show them you’re grateful in a way that resonates with them.
+Think creatively about how the people around you can contribute, and show them your gratitude in a way that resonates with them.
 (At least let them pick the pizza toppings!)

 Moving Hack 2: Plan Your Trip